 Mt.
 Airy Presbyterian was organized in 1906 and the structure was completed in 1907.
-Its architecture reflects it’s early 2oth century Presbyterian heritiage – simple yet elegant.
+Its architecture reflects its early 20th century Presbyterian heritage – simple yet elegant.
 The sanctuary is in mint condition and is a visual treat inside and out.
 From the local church history – ” The Mount Airy Presbyterian Church was organized in September of 1906 with ten charter members.
 This was during the period when Mount Airy was a prominent resort town having a very attractive and widely known hotel, The Monterey.

 Many people came from Atlanta and the coastal towns of Georgia and South Carolina during the summer months.
 Also, many people had summer homes in Mount Airy.
 Dr. S. L. Morris, a Presbyterian minister, and Secretary of the Home Mission Board, had a summer home in Mount Airy.
 He felt the need for a Presbyterian church and was instrumental in the organization of the church.
 Dr. Henry F. Hoyt, pastor of the Cornelia church, which had been established only eight months earlier, assisted at the organizational meeting of the Mount Airy Church.

 The beautiful building was completed in 1907.
 Dr. Morris made a report to the Presbytery that the building was completed at a cost of $1,000.
 The addition of the lovely pews brought the total cost to $1,250.
 Mr. P. D. Ayers, who was a frequent visitor to the Monterey Hotel, attended services when in town.
 His generous gifts provided the beautiful pulpit furniture, pump organ, silver baptismal bowl, and communion set.